Register for upcoming webinars or look through our on demand resources.

 Parents, you’re tirelessly trying to guide your child to improve their behavior.
 But as your child makes progress, your old parenting strategies may not be nurturing their growth.

-Join our live conversation with Dr. Rebecca Jackson, VP of Programs for Brain Balance and Licensed Clinical Marriage and Family Therapist, Dr. Michelle Robertson, M.M.F.T., Ph.D., as they discuss how to align your parenting styles to support the behavior goals you have for your child.
-Dr. Robertson will help parents understand how to address challenging behaviors in kids and teens.
-You’ll get actionable strategies to support your child and encourage improvements in behavior at home and in school.
+Join our live conversation with Dr. Rebecca Jackson, VP of Programs for Brain Balance and Licensed Clinical Marriage and Family Therapist, Dr. Michelle Robertson, Ph.D., LCMFT, as they discuss how to align your parenting styles to support the behavior goals you have for your child.
+Dr. Robertson will give strategies to address challenging behaviors in kids and teens.

 You can practice skills NOW to improve your child’s focus in school.